microsoft/fast/packages/web-components/fast-foundation/src/avatar/avatar.spec.md

 ### Features
 - A URL for an image can be passed to the component to be displayed in the backplate
-  - When no image is provided, the initials of the provided name will be displayed in the backplate
 - Badge slot: Able to slot in a badge component
 - Media slot: Accepts an `img` or an `svg`
 - `shape`, a circle or square shape can be chosen.
 Any border radius for square shaped backplates should be determined by the users design system values or stylesheet